bigboytimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Here is a task about Shell Redirection.
+Here is a task about Shell Redirection

+1. echo "Hello, World" : This writes Hello World into the sepcified file.